brianohzg/HR_Employee-Enagagement-Attrition-Analytics-Project/README.md

   - The dashboad lists every engagement driver with its corresponding score, the correlation with overall engagement, and a calculated cpriority score that combines the gap-from-target with the correlation strenght such that drivers which are both low-scoring and highly correlated with engagement are ranked highest.
 This dashboard is catered specifically for HR business partner to support strategic conversations across different organization levels.
     <img width="1125" height="840" alt="image" src="https://github.com/user-attachments/assets/02f00513-45f3-480c-9375-a8f4cca57afb" />

+## Limitations
+  Several limitations and challenges should be knowledged when interpreting the findings.
+  - Different survey structures between both years.
+  - Low 2026 resonse rate.
+  - Correlation does not imply causation.
+  - Attrition events occurred before survey conducted.

+---